 There are several koi pond filters on the market, so it may be hard to choose the right one to meet the needs of your favorite fish.
 We do have a few favorites that we think deserve a second look.

-Our top choice and the best koi pond filter is the Goplus Pressure Bio Filter 4000GAL.
-This pressure filter can handle up to a 2500-gallon pond, has a 25-liter capacity, and a 4000 GPH flow rate.
-It comes fully assembled, so it easy to set up, and includes a backflush system for fast cleaning.
+Our top choice and the best koi pond filter is the Pond Guy AllClear G2-3500.
+This pressure filter can handle up to a 3500-gallon pond, and has a 2650 GPH flow rate.
+It is very easy to install, use, and maintain, and includes a backflush system for fast cleaning.

 The Aqua Ultraviolet Ultima II 1000 Filter is best for smaller koi ponds due to its compact size.
 It uses both mechanical and biological filters and comes pre-seeded with natural bacteria for healthy growth.
 The cyclonic backwash method cleans it in only minutes.